CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 The default JNDI name is `jdbc/ProcessEngine`

-The following screenshot shows the mandatory configuration of a datasource for Camunda:
+The following screenshot shows the mandatory configuration of a datasource for Operaton:

 {{< img src="../img/datasource-jndi.png" title="JNDI Name" >}}